SiCaFuVe/se_project_todo-app/README.md

 # Simple Todo App

+Easy way to Track activities in need of attention.
+Giving a due date to avery activity, the posibility to check what has been done and erase afterwards.

 Give a brief description of the project here.
 Feel free to give it a different name.

 ## Functionality